Indoor air quality: Quality guidelines and standards

-For occupational exposure, there are standards, which cover a wide range of chemicals, and applied to healthy adults who are exposed over time at workplaces (usually industrial environments).These are published by organisations such as Occupational Safety and Health Administration (OSHA), the National Institute for Occupational Safety and Health (NIOSH), the UK Health and Safety Executive (HSE).
+For occupational exposure, there are standards, which cover a wide range of chemicals, and applied to healthy adults who are exposed over time at workplaces (usually industrial environments).These are published by organizations such as Occupational Safety and Health Administration (OSHA), the National Institute for Occupational Safety and Health (NIOSH), the UK Health and Safety Executive (HSE).

 There is no consensus globally about indoor air quality standards, or health-based guidelines.
-However, there are regulations from some individual countries and from health organisations.
+However, there are regulations from some individual countries and from health organizations.
 For example, the World Health Organization (WHO) has published health-based global air quality guidelines for the general population that are applicable both to outdoor and indoor air, as well as the WHO IAQ guidelines for selected compounds, whereas the UK Health Security Agency published IAQ guidelines for selected VOCs.
 The Scientific and Technical Committee (STC34) of the International Society of Indoor Air Quality and Climate (ISIAQ) created an open database that collects indoor environmental quality guidelines worldwide.
 The database is focused on indoor air quality (IAQ), but is currently extended to include standards, regulations, and guidelines related to ventilation, comfort, acoustics, and lighting.

 Real-time monitoring

-Since indoor air pollutants can adversely affect human health, it is important to have real-time indoor air quality assessment/monitoring system that can help not only in the improvement of indoor air quality but also help in detection of leaks, spills in a work environment and boost energy efficiency of buildings by providing real-time feedback to the heating, ventilation, and air conditioning (HVAC) system(s).
+Since indoor air pollutants can adversely affect human health, it is important to have real-time indoor air quality assessment/monitoring system that can help not only in the improvement of indoor air quality but also help in detection of leaks and spills in a work environment.
+It can also boost energy efficiency of buildings by providing real-time feedback to the heating, ventilation, and air conditioning (HVAC) system(s).
 Additionally, there have been enough studies that highlight the correlation between poor indoor air quality and loss of performance and productivity of workers in an office setting.

-Combining the Internet of Things (IoT) technology with real-time IAQ monitoring systems has tremendously gained momentum and popularity as interventions can be done based on the real-time sensor data and thus help in the IAQ improvement.
+Combining Internet of Things (IoT) technology with real-time IAQ monitoring systems has gained popularity as interventions can be done based on the real-time sensor data, assissting in IAQ improvement.

 Improvement measures

 Indoor air quality can be addressed, achieved or maintained during the design of new buildings or as mitigating measures in existing buildings.
 A hierarchy of measures has been proposed by the Institute of Air Quality Management.
-It emphasises removing pollutant sources, reducing emissions from any remaining sources, disrupting pathways between sources and the people exposed, protecting people from exposure to pollutants, and removing people from areas with poor air quality.
+It emphasizes removing pollutant sources, reducing emissions from any remaining sources, disrupting pathways between sources and the people exposed, protecting people from exposure to pollutants, and removing people from areas with poor air quality.

 A report assisted by the Institute for Occupational Safety and Health of the German Social Accident Insurance can support in the systematic investigation of individual health problems arising at indoor workplaces, and in the identification of practical solutions.